Director of Advocacy and External Affairs

 Amber is a proud member of the Deaf community who grew up in mainstreamed schools, learned ASL as a young adult, and now relies on lip-reading, ASL interpreters, and video relay technologies for communication access.

-Areas of Expertise: Program Development, Public Policy
+Expertise: Program Development, Public Policy

 Interests: Civil Rights, Community Inclusion, Disability Rights, Education, Government, Healthcare, Other, Philanthropy, Social Services, Transportation